tparchman/F21_BIOL792/README.md

 * **Practical computing for biologists** Haddock, S.H.D. and Dunn, C.W., 2011.
 Sunderland, MA, USA: Sinauer Associates.
 The book provides an excellent guide to the much of content of the course, is filled with excellent examples and problems, and will also be utilized in Data Science for Biology II during spring semesters.

-* **Computer with Unix operating system** Students with Mac computers already have machines running Unix and are ready to go.
-Students without Mac computers will have the option of checking out a Mac laptop for the semester, or will need to figure out how to install Linux or a Linux emulator on their computer.
+* **Computer with Unix/Linus operating system** Students with Mac computers already have machines running Unix and are ready to go.
+Same goes for students running Linux (Ubuntu, Centos, etc.).
+Students using computers running a windows OS or will need to figure out how to install Linux or a Linux emulator on their machine.

 * **Supplemental primers, readings and assignments** will be announced during the class and provided on the [course github page](https://github.com/tparchman/BIOL792_course_site).

 ## Course Format
 We will meet twice a week (Tues/Thurs 6:00-7:15) but I typically reserve two hours of time during each window to allow discusion/troubleshooting on coding related to assignments and independent projects.
 At the beginning of each class, I will introduce new concepts and material that will form the basis of the exercises, assignments, or projects we will work through that week.
 We will cover questions regarding previous material, and then you will spend at least half of each class working independently, or in small groups, on writing code.
 All students should come to class having thoroughly read the assigned material and prepared to try new coding exercises.
-We plan to hold class in person this semester, but will have contingency plans in place for covid19 precautions.
-Nonetheless, we will use zoom meetings each class meeting for two reasons. **First**, we will use zoom so that students can share their screens with me and the rest of the class while working through/trouble shooting code. **Second**, by using recorded zoom meetings for each class session, students that might not be able to make an in person meeting will be able to participate and review class period content with no consequences.
+We plan to hold class in person this semester, but will have contingency plans in place for covid19 scenarios.
+Regardless, we will use zoom meetings each class meeting for two reasons. **First**, we will use zoom so that students can share their screens with me and the rest of the class while working through/trouble shooting code. **Second**, by using recorded zoom meetings for each class session, students that might not be able to make an in person meeting will be able to participate and review recorded class period content with no consequences.
 In other words, if you are having a busy evening, or might be coming down with symptoms of covid19 or even just a minor cold, there will be no cost to participating remotely, rather than in person.

 ## Course Material Repositoy
 All readings, primers, problem set instructions, datasets, as well as ample supplemental materials will be available on the [course github page](https://github.com/tparchman/F21_BIOL792_coursepage).
 This will include primers for Unix and Python content, and additional resources for learning more about Python, Unix, and genomic workflows, and information and data sets related to assignments.